brugr9/Heartbeat51/README.md

 ### 3.2.
 Messaging Teardown

-With stopping PIE, on `EventEndPlay` the topic is unsubscribed (see Figure 3.7.).
-With event `HeartbeatDeactivate` the Mesh Component `HeartMesh` and the TextRenderActor animation is stopped and reset (see Figure 3.8.).
+With stopping PIE, on `EventEndPlay` the topic is unsubscribed (see figure 3.7.).
+With event `HeartbeatDeactivate` the Mesh Component `HeartMesh` and the TextRenderActor animation is stopped and reset (see figure 3.8.).
 Then the MQTT-Client disconnects, `OnDisconnect` a message is printed to the output log (see listing 3.4.).

 ![Blueprint BP_PSL_Demo, Event Graph Section 'Teardown'](Docs/UEProjectHeartbeat-BP_PSL_Demo_Teardown.png)
 *Figure 3.7.: Blueprint BP_PSL_Demo, Event Graph Section 'Teardown'*